 “Start by doing what’s necessary; then do what’s possible, and suddenly you are doing the impossible”. – Francis Of Assisi

-I'm sure you’ve experienced one of those really hectic, crazy busy weeks.
-Those weeks where you feel like you've got a million (and one) things to do and no time to do them.
+I'm sure you’ve experienced a really hectic, crazy busy week.
+Those type of weeks where you feel like you've got a million (and one) things to do and no time to do them.
 The ones where you feel exhausted, worn out, and discouraged.
-I've been there too and I'm here to help share my tips on how to avoid those feelings of exhaustion during busy times and have a productive week!
+We've been there too and we're here to help share our tips on how to avoid those feelings of exhaustion during busy times and have a productive week!

 Sunday- Plan for the Week

 Every Sunday, sit down and have some 1 on 1 time with your planner.
 Start by creating a rough schedule of what your week ahead looks like.
 First, focus on the monthly layout in your planner.
 Does any big date stand out to you like a deadline or exam?
 If so, carve out time around that date to either study or work on your project.
 Next, concentrate on your daily or weekly spread and write down appointments and meeting dates that can’t be missed.
 This will help you remember important times and eliminate scheduling something that will conflict with that time!

 Remember to be as specific as you can with your to-dos.
 Avoid adding vague, overarching items to your daily to-do list.
 If your to-do items are vague, they will be hard to cross off, and then they will linger, making you feel unproductive.
 Instead, try breaking “bigger” to-dos into more specific, actionable steps!
 Remember, good to-do lists, like good goals, are SMART (Specific, Measurable, Achievable, Relevant, and Timely).

 A messy environment causes unnecessary stress and distraction!
 Every Monday, make sure your work environment is clean.
 This could be an office at work, or a room in your home, whenever you do most of your work.